France Travel Planner by Tom Brosnahan & Jane Fisher How to Pay Highway Tolls in France

 1. Insert your toll ticket in Slot 1 (Ticket).
 The toll amount will appear in the Prix digital display above (for example, 2 euros 30 centimes, as seen above).

-2. Insert your French credit card (see below) in Slot 2 (Carte), or touch your RFID-enabled card or smartphone to the RFID symbol (if there is one); or insert euro coins (10-, 20- and 50-cent, 1- and 2-euro coins) in the slot marked Pièces and/or euro notes/bills (5, 10, 20 and 50 euros) in the slot marked Billets.
+2. Insert your French credit card (see below) in Slot 2 (Carte), or touch your RFID/NFC-enabled card or smartphone to the RFID symbol (if there is one); or insert euro coins (10-, 20- and 50-cent, 1- and 2-euro coins) in the slot marked Pièces and/or euro notes/bills (5, 10, 20 and 50 euros) in the slot marked Billets.
 In case of overpayment, change may be returned in the Monnaie (excess payment) hole.

 When the full amount of the toll has been registered, the gate barrier will rise.